lewiuberg/lewiuberg.github.io/_portfolio/active-airport.md

 ```

 ## Conclusion

-Airport data has been gathered from Statistics Nor- way, as well as being shaped in an appropriate man- ner for the selected task.
-Utilizing this data as its source, a dashboard has been designed, implemen- ted, and deployed.
+Airport data has been gathered from Statistics Norway, as well as being shaped in an appropriate manner for the selected task.
+Utilizing this data as its source, a dashboard has been designed, implemented, and deployed.
 The dashboard is made up of 4 tabs, each with a different means to interact with the data.